 2. Employees in this classification may be assigned duties that require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator’s license valid in the State of Maryland.

 1. Employees who have not already done so must complete an approved training program and pass a competency test before being granted permanent employment status.

 2. Employees are required to meet mandatory standards for continuing education as determined by the Department of Human Resources.
 Employees who fail to obtain the required continuing education credits shall be subject to disciplinary action including demotion, suspension and dismissal.

 3. Employees in this classification may be required to provide the employer with a telephone number at which they can be reached.

-Please make sure that you provide sufficient information on your application (and on separate pages, if necessary) to show that you meet the qualifications for this recruitment.
+Please make sure that you provide sufficient information on your application to show that you meet the qualifications for this recruitment.
 Successful candidates will be ranked as Best Qualified and placed on the employment (eligible) list for twelve months.
 This list will be used by hiring agencies to select employees as positions become available.